-So make sure that you think things through before you decide to borrow against your retirement plan.
+So make sure that you think things through before you make the decision to borrow against your retirement plan.
 But once you have made the decision, let's discuss how you'll handle the interest that you pay on those loans.

 Qualifying retirement plans

 Before we get too far, let's make sure that we're all talking about the same thing.
 Remember that there are no provisions to borrow against your IRA (either traditional or Roth), SEP, Keogh, or SIMPLE plan.
 What we're talking about here are qualified retirement plan loans, such as against your pension plan, a 401(k), or a 403(b) plan.

 With some very important exceptions, interest paid on a retirement plan loan must be "traced" in order to determine the use of the funds.
 If the funds are used for personal purposes, then the interest is generally not deductible.
 But if the proceeds are used for qualified residence, education, business, or investment purposes, and you can trace the proceeds of the loan for such purposes, then you would likely have an interest deduction based upon those provisions of the laws.

 Seems simple so far.
 But as with most tax laws, what seems simple on first blush normally isn't simple at all.